cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 = 1.22.0 - 03/06/2020 =
 * Replace several deprecated functions.
-* Fixed an issue that prevented the lower buttons on the Edit Feed page to show up when making a new feed.
+* Fixed an issue that prevented the lower buttons on the Edit Feed page from showing up when making a new feed.
 * Changed the feed process such that it keeps money values of 0 out of the feed.
 * Added a preset for the sale price in a Google feed to include the currency.
 * Fixed an issue that could cause an undefined index notice.
 * Tested for WooCommerce 4.2.

 = 1.21.1 - 03/04/2020 =
-* Restored the original definition of the url to the uploads folder because of issues with the new definition.
+* Restored the original definition of the URL to the uploads folder because of issues with the new definition.
 Added a wppfm_corrected_uploads_url filter for specific use cases.

 = 1.21.0 - 27/03/2020 =
 * Fixed an issue where an incorrect money value would be calculated when the WC settings have a period as thousands separator and 0 decimals for money values